aviborg/fcs/generate_docs.md

 | 🔧 Setup         | Minimal       | Requires Python + API |
 | 🔁 Repeatability | Manual        | Fully automatable     |
 | 📤 Upload        | ChatGPT UI    | Programmatic          |

----

-Would you like me to bundle the Python upload script into the zip or help you deploy it as a reusable tool for your CI/CD pipeline (e.g., GitLab/GitHub)?